-Camden Town is famous for its market, which attracts more than 100,000 visitors every weekend — making it one of London's top attractions.
-It is a great place to shop for funky clothes and original gifts from independent designers, all at an affordable price.
-Camden High Street is lined with shops including plenty dedicated to alternative music and clothing; while the area around Camden Lock is a cheap foodie's paradise.
+Camden Town is famous for its market, which attracts more than 100,000 visitors every weekend–making it one of London's top attractions.
+It's a great place to shop for funky clothes and original gifts from independent designers, all at an affordable price.
+Camden High Street is lined with shops including plenty dedicated to alternative music and clothing; while the area around Camden Lock is packed with global street food stalls.

 Greenwich Market is open seven days a week and is one of London's best markets for arts and crafts, unique gifts, antiques, and collectibles.
 Weekends can get rather crowded, so if you prefer a quieter vibe, plan to visit from Monday to Thursday.
 The area around the stalls themselves is packed with lively pubs, cafés, and restaurants perfect for refueling after your visit.
 The Coach & Horses is a centrally located favorite.

-Brick Lane Market opens on Sunday mornings.
-It dates back to the Jewish community migration and sells everything from second-hand furniture to fruit and veg, and has become the place to be for bargain hunters in the know.
-The surrounding area is one of the East End's trendiest hangout spots, famous for its curry restaurants, craft breweries, and vintage clothing stores.
+Brick Lane Market has been held on Sunday mornings since the government gave the local Jewish community dispensation to sell goods on the Sabbath back in the 19th century.
+It sells everything from second-hand furniture to fruit and veg, and is a renowned spot for bargain hunters.
+The surrounding section of the East End is famous for its curry restaurants, craft breweries, and vintage clothing stores.
 Stay after dark to experience Brick Lane's buzzing nightlife.

 Petticoat Lane Market was established over 400 years ago by the French Huguenots, who sold petticoats and lace in the area.
 In the mid-1800s, the Victorians rechristened the lane Middlesex Street to avoid references to women's undergarments, but the original name stuck and today the market is a gloriously disorganized collection of second-hand goods, bric-a-brac, and jumble sale clothes.
 You never know what treasures you might find.

-Every Sunday between 8 a.m. and 3 p.m., the East End's Columbia Road is transformed into a veritable jungle of flower stalls and shops, selling exotic blooms, locally grown shrubs, and towering young trees.
-It's beloved by green-fingered locals, and by visitors with a love of all things colorful and fragrant.
+Every Sunday between 8 a.m. and 3 p.m., the East End's Columbia Road is transformed into a veritable jungle of flower stalls and shops selling exotic blooms, locally grown shrubs, and towering young trees.
+It's beloved by green-fingered locals, and by visitors with a passion for all things colorful and fragrant.
 Throughout the rest of the week, the street is worth visiting for its collection of garden-inspired art galleries, delis, cafés, and clothing stores.

 Established in the 1890s on an old drovers' route into the capital, Broadway Market is located at the heart of Hackney in London's East End.
 The market itself takes place on Saturdays between 9 a.m. and 5 p.m., and offers the chance to peruse stalls laden with everything from fresh produce to global street food, clothing, and crafts.
 At other times, the street remains a popular destination thanks to its host of independent boutiques and cafés.

-On any day of the week, head to South London to explore Brixton Market, located in a pedestrianized street near the tube.
+On any day of the week, head to South London to explore Brixton Market, located in a pedestrianized street near the tube station.
 From Monday to Friday, stalls sell street food and goods inspired by the neighborhood's multicultural heritage.
-Saturdays are reserved for themed markets that differ from one week to the next, while Sundays welcome the Brixton Farmers' Market — a great place to stock up on organic produce.
+Saturdays are reserved for themed markets that differ from one week to the next, while Sundays welcome the Brixton Farmers' Market; a great place to stock up on organic produce.